 - Increase homeowner and regional partner awareness of the multiple benefits of energy efficiency, including health, wellbeing, comfort, job creation and energy poverty alleviation.

-OPENGELA model will address the main challenges faced by energy efficiency programmes, namely the economic viability and the replicability by having a model built upon a public‐private partnership between the Basque Government and private actors providing financing and technical support and where district offices are funded with small fees payed by homeowners and validated providers.
+OPENGELA model will address the main challenges faced by energy efficiency programmes, namely the economic viability and the replicability by having a model built upon a public‐private partnership between the Basque Government and private actors providing financing and technical support and where district offices are funded with small fees paid by homeowners and validated providers.
 The project will rely on a proven financing tool –on‐tax financing– currently being promoted globally.

 The project will implement energy efficiency as well as renewable energy solutions to ensure that the maximum CO2 mitigation impact is achieved.
-Additionally, an integration with district heating and cooling systems will be taken into consideration to bring about a large scale impact.
-Thus, for the same comfort conditions, a 30 percent of reduction in C02 emissions is expected with the energy efficient and low carbon solutions to be fostered.
+Additionally, integration with district heating and cooling systems will be taken into consideration to bring about a large scale impact.
+Thus, for the same comfort conditions, a 30 percent reduction in C02 emissions is expected with the energy-efficient and low carbon solutions to be fostered.
 This quantity comes from the improvement reached when jumping from “E” to “B” energy certification category.